Skip navigation

 All praise to this initiative that aims to free poetry from its tag as 'boring subject’ and relocate it in the hearts and minds of teachers and students as a lifelong gift to be savoured and treasured.
 Olive Senior, poet

-The Caribbean Poetry Project is a pioneering collaboration between Cambridge University Faculty of Education, the Centre for Commonwealth Education, and the University of West Indies at Mona (Jamaica), St Augustine (Trinidad) and at Cave Hill (Barbados).
+The Caribbean Poetry Project (CPP) was a pioneering collaboration between Cambridge University Faculty of Education, the Centre for Commonwealth Education, and The University of the West Indies at Mona (Jamaica), St Augustine (Trinidad) and Cave Hill (Barbados).
+The Centre for Commonwealth Education was closed in 2015.
+The CPP team is grateful for funding from the Commonwealth Education Trust (2010-2014).

-Through a joint research and teaching programme, our three-year project will encourage engagement with Caribbean poetry, and improve the teaching and learning of poetry in both British and Caribbean schools.
+Through a joint research and teaching programme, the project encouraged engagement with Caribbean poetry, and improved the teaching and learning of poetry in both British and Caribbean schools.

 John Agard